 Which settings should you adjust to get the best output from your amp?
 Bass boost or gain?
 Which is better for your music?

-Gain is used to increase amplification while bass boost is used to increase the gain (amplification) of bass frequencies so you can get more power out of your subwoofer.
-If you turn the gain up, you need to turn the bass boost down and if you turn the gain down, you can turn up bass boost if you want louder bass.
+The difference between bass boost and gain is that bass boost only increases the low-frequencies (bass) while gain affects the entire audio frequency range.
+Generally, gain refers to modifying the input level before going into a preamp, while bass boost modifies the signal in post-processing.
+If you turn the gain up, you need to turn the bass boost down and if you turn the gain down, you can turn up the bass boost if you want louder bass.

 What Is Bass Boost?

 Bass boost is a technique used to increase the power of an audio signal and get more kick out of your subwoofer.

 Bass Boost really applies more gain to a particular bandwidth centered around a specific frequency (typically bass frequencies).
 For every 3dB of boost, an amp is asked to more/less double its output around this frequency.